Socratic questioning

-Socratic questioning (or Socratic maieutics) was named after Socrates.
-He used an educational method that focused on discovering answers by asking questions from his students.
-According to Plato, who was one of his students, Socrates believed that "the disciplined practice of thoughtful questioning enables the scholar/student to examine ideas and be able to determine the validity of those ideas".
-Plato described this rigorous method of teaching to explain that the teacher assumes an ignorant mindset in order to compel the student to assume the highest level of knowledge.
-Thus, a student has the ability to acknowledge contradictions, recreate inaccurate or unfinished ideas and critically determine necessary thought.
+Socratic questioning (or Socratic maieutics) is an educational method named after Socrates that focuses on discovering answers by asking questions of students.
+According to Plato, Socrates believed that "the disciplined practice of thoughtful questioning enables the scholar/student to examine ideas and be able to determine the validity of those ideas".
+Plato explains how, in this method of teaching, the teacher assumes an ignorant mindset in order to compel the student to assume the highest level of knowledge.
+Thus, a student is expected to develop the ability to acknowledge contradictions, recreate inaccurate or unfinished ideas, and critically determine necessary thought.

 Socratic questioning is a form of disciplined questioning that can be used to pursue thought in many directions and for many purposes, including: to explore complex ideas, to get to the truth of things, to open up issues and problems, to uncover assumptions, to analyze concepts, to distinguish what we know from what we do not know, to follow out logical consequences of thought or to control discussions.
 Socratic questioning is based on the foundation that thinking has structured logic, and allows underlying thoughts to be questioned.
 The key to distinguishing Socratic questioning from questioning per se is that the former is systematic, disciplined, deep and usually focuses on fundamental concepts, principles, theories, issues or problems.

-Socratic questioning is referred to in teaching, and has gained currency as a concept in education, particularly in the past two decades.
-Teachers, students, or anyone interested in probing thinking at a deep level can construct Socratic questions and engage in them.
-Socratic questioning and its variants have also been extensively used in psychotherapy.

 Pedagogy

 When teachers use Socratic questioning in teaching, their purpose may be to probe student thinking, to determine the extent of student knowledge on a given topic, issue or subject, to model Socratic questioning for students or to help students analyze a concept or line of reasoning.
-It is suggested that students should learn the discipline of Socratic questioning so that they begin to use it in reasoning through complex issues, in understanding and assessing the thinking of others and in following-out the implications of what they and others think.
-In fact, Socrates himself thought that questioning was the only defensible form of teaching.
+It is suggested that students should learn the discipline of Socratic questioning to begin to use it in reasoning through complex issues, in understanding and assessing the thinking of others and in following out the implications of what they and others think.
+In fact, Socrates thought questioning was the only defensible form of teaching.

 In teaching, teachers can use Socratic questioning for at least two purposes: